Disappearance of Ben McDaniel: Vortex Spring

 At Vortex Spring, which claims on its website to be the largest diving facility in the state, divers descend into clear waters at a constant temperature of 68 F fed by the Floridan Aquifer.
 Diving instruction is offered for all levels; experienced divers come for the underwater wildlife and the cavern, which begins 58 ft below the surface.
 All divers are required to present proof of open-water certification and sign a release of liability.

-For the most experienced divers, some of whom come from around the world, the main attraction of Vortex Spring is the cave, which starts 300 ft from the cavern, at a depth of 115 ft.
-At the entrance is a sign depicting the Grim Reaper which warns divers of the dangers of continuing onwards.
+For the most experienced divers, the main attraction of Vortex Spring is the cave, which starts 300 ft from the cavern, at a depth of 115 ft.
+At the entrance is a sign depicting the Grim Reaper which warns divers of the dangers of continuing onward.
 The cave steadily narrows, reaching a makeshift rebar gate with a chain and padlock, at a point almost 300 ft from the entrance.
 The dive shop withheld the gate key, unless a diver showed proof of cave diving certification, which requires two months' training including 125 dives with an instructor or certified diving partner.
 This policy was instituted after the deaths of 13 divers in the cave during the 1990s, and in response to threats from the state to ban diving in the cave entirely.
 Beginning at the gate, over 1600 ft through the area's limestone bedrock have been mapped, to a depth of 310 ft; the cave's full extent is unknown.
 At some points, the passage narrows to 10 in, requiring divers to remove their tanks, push them forward through the passage, and then twist their bodies to follow.

 McDaniel's dives at the site were regular enough that the dive shop employees and other frequent visitors came to know him.
 One of the employees, Chuck Cronin, believed that while McDaniel had the proper equipment and considerable diving knowledge, he was often overly confident in his abilities and not shy about saying so.
-That opinion, the Memphis Commercial Appeal later reported, was shared by posters on a scuba diving website, scubaboard.com, who had also met Ben during trips to Vortex Spring.
+That opinion, the Memphis Commercial Appeal later reported, was shared by posters on a scuba diving website, scubaboard.com, who had also met McDaniel during trips to Vortex Spring.
 (According to a 2014 online comment by his father, he could not find anyone at Vortex Spring willing to be his diving partner, so he did his dives alone.)
 His parents later defended him from those criticisms by seeing them as positive traits.
 "Ben was brave," his father later said.
 "Ben was fearless.
 He followed his passions."